Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 What are the requirements to receive a Death Pension benefit?

 The applicant must be a surviving spouse or a dependent child of an eligible veteran.
-VA form 21-534 is used to apply for death Pension, death Compensation, accrued benefits, or dependency and indemnity Compensation (DIC).
-The surviving spouse must be single.
+VA Form 21-534ez is used to apply for Death (Survivor's) Pension, accrued benefits, or Dependency and Indemnity Compensation (DIC).
+The surviving spouse must be single and cannot have remarried (unless the remarriage terminated prior to 1991).
 A surviving spouse of any age is eligible as long as the deceased veteran served at least 90 days during a period of war.
 They had to be married at least a year prior to death or have a child as a result of the marriage.
 There is no requirement for total disability for the surviving spouse nor for the deceased veteran to have been totally disabled or older than age 65.

 How does one prove that unreimbursed medical expenses will recur every month?